Mick Quinn

-Mick Quinn (born 17 December 1969) is an English musician and singer-songwriter.
+Michael Milton Quinn (born 17 December 1969) is an English musician and singer-songwriter.
 He is best known as founding member of English rock band Supergrass.
 He is a permanent member of fellow Oxford band Swervedriver.

 Career

 1984–1993

 Mick Quinn started playing bass at the age of 14.
 A year later moving to guitar.
 He played with The Asylum in 1986, a band featuring Kid Wig, guitarist with the Beat Seeking Missiles, in and around Oxford including the Port Meadow Festival.

 In the late 1980s he became interested in record production, renting and borrowing equipment to experiment with at home.
 He also travelled to Spain and France to play with local musicians before returning to England in 1992.

 1993–2010: Supergrass

 Quinn formed Supergrass with Gaz Coombes and Danny Goffey in February 1993.
 In 1995 the band released I Should Coco selling over a million copies worldwide.
 Singles, Caught by the Fuzz and Alright confirmed the band's popularity and they went on to release five further albums, four reaching the top ten in the UK Albums Chart.

 Children of the Monkey Basket, a website created by Quinn under the name Big Arm Technology was awarded best 'Rock Website' at the UK Online Music Awards in both 2000 and 2002.
 Other nominations in the category were Coldplay, Idlewild, Radiohead and U2.

 In 2008 the band parted ways with Parlophone records, recently acquired by Guy Hands of Terra Firma, and released single Rebel in You on Supergrass Records, overseen by Quinn.

 Following the difficulties of recording Release the Drones, the band announced in April 2010 that they were to split.